ashermancinelli/ashermancinelli.github.io/_posts/2022-2-10-Dist-Matvec.md

 If you don't read the entire post, at least take these points:

 1. Correctness precedes parallelism and performance
-2. Identify and understand the underlying algorithms at play
+1. Identify and understand the underlying algorithms at play
+1. Speed is not the same as efficiency

 # Ground Work